fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ### Exercise 12.7.

 #### Exercise 12.7: Little bit of MongoDB coding

-> In this exercise, submit the entire express application with the Dockerfile AND the docker-compose.yml.

 The todo application has no proper implementation of routes for getting one todo (GET <i>/todos/:id</i>) and updating one todo (PUT <i>/todos/:id</i>).
 Fix the code.